juristr/juristr.github.com/content/blog/add-cms-features-to-your-blog-from-your-ipad.md

 ---
 type: post
-title: Add CMS Features to your Blog from your iPad
+title: Configure Netlify CMS for my Hugo blog from my iPad in under an hour
 date: 2020-07-11T19:01:34.406Z
 lead: Ok...just a teaser, doesn’t have to be an iPad
 url: /blog/2020/07/add-netlify-cms-to-hugo-blog